artie-labs/terraform-provider-artie/docs/resources/deployment.md

 page_title: "artie_deployment Resource - artie"
 subcategory: ""
 description: |-
-  Artie Deployment resource
+  Artie Deployment resource.
+This represents a connection that syncs data from a single source (e.g., Postgres) to a single destination (e.g., Snowflake).
 ---

 # artie_deployment (Resource)

-Artie Deployment resource
+Artie Deployment resource.
+This represents a connection that syncs data from a single source (e.g., Postgres) to a single destination (e.g., Snowflake).